ALShum/hashids-r/README.md

 `decode("agHLu9hm", h) #c(1, 2, 3, 4)`

 ## About
 hashids was originally written by Ivan Akimov.
-This R version of hashids was translated along with some of the unit tests from python version of hashids written by David Aurelio.
+This version hashids was translated along with some of the unit tests from python version of hashids written by David Aurelio.
 For more information please go to http://www.hashids.org.